ChamesBont/Compact-Team-Tracker-Card/README.md

 ## 📋 Requirements

 This card is a frontend display and requires the [Team Tracker Integration](https://github.com/vasqued2/ha-teamtracker) to be installed via HACS first.

+---

+## 🤝 Acknowledgments

+* This project was developed with the significant assistance of **Gemini**, Google's AI collaborator, which helped in coding, refining, and documenting this card.
+* Special thanks to the Home Assistant community for the inspiration to create a more compact sport tracking solution.